My name is Kumar Team

 Leaving India after 6 months was one of the hardest things I ever had to do.
 I not only missed the country, scenery, smells, culture and food, most of all I missed the children.
 Soon I realised that India had become my second home and these children were part of my family.
 What do you do when you hear they have to live on the streets again, where it's dangerous, there's no food and they can't go to school?
 You fight like they are your own children.
 Forgetting these children is something I cannot do.

 Renee lives in the US and travels to Europe and India regularly.
 Email Renee via firstname.lastname@example.org

 Everyone knows them: moments you didn't expect that change your life forever.
 Spending 6 months in India was never on my roadmap, yet it happened and there was no way back.
 Every single child we've got to know through this project is unique and full of energy and they all deserve a positive change.
 Now we're aware, it's our responsibility to make sure they get this fair shot to make their life the absolute best it can be.
 Describing the smile on their face when going to school for the first time goes way beyond 'worth every single minute of my time'.

-Tim is Co-founder of My Name is Kumar and splits his time between Europe, the USA and India.
+Tim lives the USA where he works for TripAdvisor.
+He travels frequently to Europe and India.
 Get in touch with Tim via email@example.com

 I visited the children in India for the first time in May 2016 and had one of the best months of my life – never have I left a place being so certain that I would come back.
 Teaching a yoga class to a group of funny, enthusiastic kids is the best possible way to start the day!